-To use a quick note: Press ⊙ under Browse.
+To use a quick note: Press \odot under Browse.
 Scroll to the quick note you want.
-For more information on quick notes, see "Using Quick Notes" on page 45.
+For more information on quick notes, see "Using Quick Notes".

-4 If you want to send the message, press ® or press ⊙ under Send. -or-
+4 If you want to send the message, press

+one or press one or under Send. -or-

-To delete the message without sending it, press under Cancel. -or-
+To delete the message without sending it, press of under Cancel. -or-